-I grew up on a large grain farm 20 miles west of Winnipeg, Manitoba.
-For me, farming had three seasons: work, softball, and ringette.
-I am the youngest of three kids (“the caboose,” as my mom called me).
+I grew up on a large grain farm just outside of Winnipeg, Manitoba.
+For me, childhood had three seasons: farming, sports, and camping.

 After I finished high school and university, I left Canada and worked in Asia for eight years.
 It turned to be a build-your-own-family adventure.
 I met my husband in Bahrain, and we had twins in Thailand.
-We now live in Calgary, Alberta…near the beautiful Rocky Mountains.
+We now live in Calgary, Alberta—near the Rocky Mountains.

-I’ve been a teacher for more than 20 years, and it’s a job I absolutely love.
+I’ve been teaching for more than 20 years.

 - I took organ lessons for five years.